Wynterwolf/petproject/Ruby_review_Guide.md

 	 - `<form method="post" action="/posts/<%= @post.id %>">` *EDIT FORM*

 ## Adding Error Handling For When We Don’t Find a Record
  - "Record is not found"
-○ When we encounter this using Post.find_by_id we can add a method that find the record and redirects with an error message if the record is not found ● Middleware
+	 - When we encounter this using Post.find_by_id we can add a method that find the record and redirects with an error message if the record is not found
+ - Middleware
-○ In order to display a flash message after a redirect, additional middleware is required.
+	 - In order to display a flash message after a redirect, additional middleware is required.
-○ This middleware will allow us to write cookies, so some data will be persistent for a Single Request / Response Cycle and then it will be cleared.
+	 - This middleware will allow us to write cookies, so some data will be persistent for a Single Request /Response Cycle and then it will be cleared.
-● Steps
+ - Steps
-○ Install Sinatra Flash by typing in gem install sinatra-flash and add it to your gemfile ○ Run bundle install
+	 - Install Sinatra Flash by typing in gem install sinatra-flash and add it to your gemfile
+	 - Run bundle install
-○ register Sinatra::Flash in the application_controller.rb file configuration section
+	 - register Sinatra::Flash in the application_controller.rb file configuration section
 ○ Add the styled_flash view helper to your layout.erb file (this displays the flash messages) ○ Create flash[

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA4MDY0NzkwLDE5NjkyODkyMTQsNzQzOT
-c4MzEzXX0=
+eyJoaXN0b3J5IjpbLTkzMjYyMzk0NiwxOTY5Mjg5MjE0LDc0Mz
+k3ODMxM119
 -->